Format: Hard Cover

 Should we (librarians/readers) put this on the top of our “to read” piles?
-Not necessary.
+Maybe, at the high school level

-Reviewer’s Name, Library (or school), City: Mary Melaugh, Marshall Middle School Library, Billerica, MA
+Reviewer’s Name, Library (or school), City: Amy Bloom, retired Middle School Librarian, Natick, MA